Grinnell Award

 The Joseph Grinnell Award was established by the Board of Directors in 1996 to honor individuals who have made outstanding and sustained contributions to education in mammalogy over a period of at least 10 years.
 The award recognizes excellence in education in the broadest sense.
 It encompasses not only the traditional roles of teaching undergraduate and graduate students in academic institutions, but also educational activities such as production of materials for federal, state, or local agencies, public education through creation of museum displays, and enhancement or encouragement of education through stewardship activities.
 Candidates may be nominated by colleagues, supervisors, students, or others familiar with their devotion to, and execution of, their educational activities.

-2022 Joseph Grinnell Award Recipient
+2023 Joseph Grinnell Award Recipient

-Congratulations and thank you to Dr. Rob Swihart!
+Congratulations and thanks to Dr. Brian Arbogast!

 Streaming Presentations